A parent’s story on managing air quality at child’s school

 2. Indoor sports spaces have been created with integration of smart - sensor - controlled air cleaning technologies.
 The school ensures that the Airveda monitors show safe air quality in these spaces at 8 am before school starts.

-I have been impressed with some of the other initiatives the school has taken to ensure cleaner air at school like
+I have been impressed with some of the other initiatives the school has taken to ensure cleaner air at school like:

 1. Encouraging parents to adopt carpooling.